Jason Taylor — The Boating Dolphin

 Taylor has covered the Atlantic coast from New York to the Caribbean and looks forward to chartering in the Mediterranean, and possibly to building a newer version of the SeaVee.
 In the meantime he'll continue to savor what he loves best about boating.
 "Getting away," he says, "the solitude, peace, and quiet — just a way to recharge the batteries.
 Whether it's a two-week vacation or just me and the boys running out with our fishing rods for a few hours, we try to get out on the water anytime we can."
 And his best advice for boaters everywhere?
 "Don't answer your phone."

-"Boating is in my blood," says five-time Pro Bowl defensive lineman turned restaurateur Bob Baumhower
+"Boating is in my blood," says five-time Pro Bowler turned restaurateur Bob Baumhower

 When not vying for pole position, this speed king is just as likely to be spearing fish

-Chef's fishing-inspired recipes appear on the Sheraton menus, as well as in fishing magazines and the websites
+Chef's fishing-inspired recipes appear in fishing magazines and the websites